Top 10 Christmas present planning tips

 8. Thoughtful gifts can mean the most

-Our study shows the average Christmas gift budget is £90 per family member this year - a 10% drop compared to the £101 average budget in 2022.
+Our own research shows the average Christmas gift budget in 2023 was £90 per family member this year - a 10% drop compared to the £101 average budget in 2022.
 But present buying doesn’t need to be so expensive.
 Your friends and family might well prefer a personal gift, such as a homemade candle or a framed photograph of you together, over a pricey prezzie.
 It really is the thought that counts this time of year, so don’t worry too much about splashing the cash and consider what your loved ones will really appreciate.

 Head to our cheap but cheerful Christmas gift guide for some extra inspiration!